-PITTSBURGH DOMESTIC VIOLENCE DEFENSE LAWYER
+PITTSBURGH DOMESTIC VIOLENCE ATTORNEY

 Arguments between couples can quickly escalate into verbal and physical disputes.
 While domestic violence is a serious problem in our community, there are far too many situations where the alleged victim has lied or embellished details about the incident for an ulterior motive.
 A spouse, ex-girlfriend or boyfriend, or family member may lie to police or exaggerate details of a minor incident for a number of reasons, including retaliation for developing a new romantic relationship, or to gain the upper hand in custody or divorce proceedings.